thma/thma.github.io/posts/2022-08-07-dependency-validation-of-haskell-applications.md

 #### Always fix things upstream

 As of version 1.4.4 Graphmod can not be included as a library dependency via Cabal or Stack.
 This will be fixed in 1.4.5.
-I have provided an additional [pull request](https://github.com/yav/graphmod/pull/40) that will allow to use the `Graphmod.Utils` via a dependency declaration in your package.yaml or cabal file.
-As long as version 1.4.5 is not available on Hackage we'll have to use the respective version directly from github:
+I have provided an additional [pull request](https://github.com/yav/graphmod/pull/40) that will allow to use the `Graphmod.Utils` via a dependency declaration in your `package.yaml` or cabal file.
+As long as version 1.4.5 is not available on Hackage we'll have to use the respective version directly from Github by adding the following stanza to `stack.yaml`:

 ```yaml
 extra-deps: